 - Major Gifts: Maintain a major donor portfolio of 50-75 donors with giving capacity ranging between $100K- $1M.
 Build strong relationships with donors and collaborate with the Executive Director and members of the Board to personally solicit major gifts.
 Regularly conduct face-to-face meetings with donors, institutional funders, and other key stakeholders.

-The Development Director will report to the Executive Director and will work closely with the Board and Initiative Committee.
+The Development Director will report to the Executive Director.

 Ideal Skills and Qualifications